arpieb/Banyan/README.md

 `pip install -r requirements_cpu.txt`

-Most likely, however, you'll want to use a GPU and getting DGL (one of the core packages) to install smoothly with pip is a little tricky.
+Most likely, you'll want to use a GPU and getting DGL (one of the core packages) to install smoothly with pip is a little tricky.
 A much easier option is to create a conda environment and use that.
 To do so you can run:

 `conda env create -f requirements.yaml`